THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSSING

 Humans were so successful with our hands, heads and as a species, because we developed memory systems with abstract words and symbols.
 Humans processed, collected, and communicated ideas quickly and we soon learnt to repeat an amazing amount of tricks.

 It is a multi-efficient system.
-Learnt habitual repetitive ruts are essential and basicly they are efficient.
+Learnt habitual repetitive ruts are essential and basically they are efficient.
 And with every new step the focussing-learning system confirmed itself as successful.

 DEVELOPMENT of LANGUAGE